BSDExabio/OpenMDlr-amber/README.md

 **Output:** folded protein in pdb file

 **Optional Scripts:**
->1. make_rst.py
+1. make_rst.py
 ```
 python make_rst.py <name of pdb file without the .pdb extension> <# Angstroms above/below range midpoint (float)>
 ```
->2. scores.py <br/>
+2. scores.py <br/>
->If you want RMSD and TMScores, the TMScore program () will produce both, and scores.py will parse the info and put it in a seperate file for you.
+If you want RMSD and TMScores, the TMScore program () will produce both, and scores.py will parse the info and put it in a seperate file for you.
 ```
 ```
->3.
-METRICS
+3. METRICS

 **References:**